abertout/rioc/doc/gpu.rst

 common methods include the OpenCL framework or the CUDA application programming interface (API).

+To start using GPU capabilities in the ``rioc`` cluster, we propose a short tutorial.
-To begin, tutorial to start writing your own code using the `CUDA toolkit`_ is proposed.
-This document explains also how to compile, link and execute programs using the `CUDA toolkit`_ in the computing cluster.
+It's a starting point that will provide you some basic tools to start writting your own code using the `CUDA toolkit`_.
+This document also explains how to compile, link and execute programs using the `CUDA toolkit`_ in the computing cluster.